delebash/Dans-Programming-Error-Notes/PhpStorm Notes.md

 To copy from git-bash select text and single right click or enter

 To copy text within git-bash and put it in current prompt select text and double right click

+## File Types ##

+Markdown
+goto  Settings > File Types > Find Markdown in the Registered Patterns window delete .md

+Then got an md file in your Project Window, right click and choose Fil Association and the Default Program